-- Mixing: then you simply add the rest of the dry ingredients and the liquids.
-At this point make sure you taste it.
-It will be coarse and strange if it's your first time, but know that the stay in the fridge will mellow it out and bring the flavors together.
+Mixing: then you simply add the rest of the dry ingredients and the liquids.
+It will be coarse and strange if it's your first time tasting it but know that the stay in the fridge will mellow it out and bring the flavors together.

-- Airtight container: though I prepared it in a glass jar for this post's purpose, we usually use a mason jar or similar with a tight fitting lid, because it's normally kept for several weeks in the refrigerator.
-So any type of airtight container is key.
-But keep in mind that if you use plastic ones, the flavor will seep into it and you'll never be able to get it off.
+Vintage Kitchen tip: use a mason jar or similar glass container with a tight-fitting lid to store it.
+It's normally kept for several weeks in the refrigerator.
+If you use plastic ones, the flavor will seep into them and you'll never be able to get it off.
 Or almost.
 If you do that, it will forever be the chimichurri container.